-Use of electronic devices is only allowed before the start of school and after the school day has ended.
-Personal use of the electronic devices between classes and during lunch is not allowed.
-In the event that a student needs to communicate with his/her parents, the student should ask the teacher on supervision before using his/her device.
-This includes during KidsCare (after-school care).
-Teachers may allow students to use their phones for educational purposes at their discretion.
-Violation of this policy will result in the electronic device(s) being confiscated and held in the School Office until the end of the school day.
+Use of ANY electronic devices is only allowed before the start of school and after the school day has ended.
+The use of personal electronic devices between classes and during lunch is not allowed.
+During the school day, in the event that a student needs to communicate with his/her parents, the student should ask the teacher on supervision to allow them to make a call to the parent at the office.
+After school at both pick-up time at the bleachers and at KidsCare, students should only use their phones for communication purposes.